prattpi/Enviro-Pi/README.md

 Put SD card in Pi and plug in power to boot up.
 The Pi should automatically connect to your wireless network.

-SSH to device with the Pi user, e.g. *ssh pi@192.168.50.199*, and enter the default password *raspberry*.
+Log in to the Pi over SSH using the *pi* user and enter the default password *raspberry*.

-Run an update and upgrade:
+First, run an update and upgrade:

 	sudo apt-get update && sudo apt-get -y upgrade

+Next, run:

+	sudo raspi-config

-Run sudo raspi-config and 1) choose "Change User Password", following the prompts to add your new password and then 2) set the Pi to boot to command line (choose "#3 Boot Options" -> B1 Desktop/CLI -> B1 Console) and 3) Choose localization options to select your timezone, and then save and reboot as prompted.
+And 1) choose "Change User Password", following the prompts to add your new password and then 2) set the Pi to boot to command line (choose "#3 Boot Options" -> B1 Desktop/CLI -> B1 Console) and 3) Choose localization options to select your timezone, and then save and reboot as prompted.

 Now download and unzip the files into a new enviropi directory:

-	cd ~pi && wget https://github.com/prattpi/Enviro-Pi/archive/master.zip && unzip master.zip -d /home/pi/enviropi && cd enviropi
+	cd ~pi && wget https://github.com/prattpi/Enviro-Pi/archive/master.zip && unzip master.zip -d /home/pi/ && mv /home/pi/Enviro-Pi-master /home/pi/enviropi && cd enviropi

 Then run the installation file (you will need your sensors' hw addresses or you can manually edit the ini file later):

+	chmod +x install.sh
 	./install.sh

 ## Additional Notes

-### Optionally may add external antenaa and/or screen
+### Optionally may add external antenna and/or screen
 ### Instructions how to get the BLE device's hw addresses and handles
-### How to configue different Arduino types in the ini file
+### How to configure different Arduino types in the ini file